carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 - "Discuss applying, updating, and evaluating a trained model on new data."
 ---

 Decision trees are part of the CART(Classification and Regression Trees) algorithms.
 The decision trees are very intuitive and one of the benefits is that we can clearly see the path we took to get to the final answer.
 We can follow through the whole procedure.
 This is one of the most popular machine learning algorithms, and it is very intuitive.
 They are also used across many industries from finances to industrial engineering.
 For example, a doctor might use a decision tree to decide which medicine to prescribe.
 Or whether or not a customer qualifies for a credit card.
-Or in the case of T-cells, whether or not a cell is active or quescent.
+Or in the case of T-cells, whether or not a cell is active or quiescent.

 <p align="center">
 <img width="450" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/decision%20tree1.jpg">